eins78/stacey-template-html5/README.md

 One *could* use it for styling, but it is most useful for scripting.
-This is another reason we need fewer classes, and it also potentially makes the markup less confusing for designers since all the classes that remain are meant for them.
+This is another reason we need fewer classes, and it also potentially makes the markup less confusing for designers since all the classes that remain have a semantic meaning (an are only used when there is no equivalent element).

 Example: